Miriam Škoch

 Miriam Škoch (née Kolodziejová; born 11 April 1997) is a Czech professional tennis player who has specialized in doubles.

 On 16 May 2022, she reached her best singles ranking of world No. 247.
 On 11 September 2023, she peaked at No. 41 in the WTA doubles rankings.

-Škoch has won one doubles title on the WTA Tour and two doubles titles on the WTA Challenger Tour.
-She has also won seven singles and 18 doubles titles on the ITF Circuit.
+Škoch has won two doubles titles on the WTA Tour and eight doubles titles on the WTA Challenger Tour.
+She has also won seven singles and 20 doubles titles on the ITF Circuit.

 Personal life

 In July 2024, she married David Škoch, who has been her coach since 2022.